Suzuki Motor (OTCMKTS:SZKMY) Releases FY 2021 Earnings Guidance

-Separately, Zacks Investment Research lowered shares of Suzuki Motor from a strong-buy rating to a hold rating in a research note on Tuesday, January 18th.
+Separately, Zacks Investment Research cut shares of Suzuki Motor from a strong-buy rating to a hold rating in a research report on Tuesday, January 18th.

 Suzuki Motor Company Profile